BSN Transfer Student Prerequisites

 • Introductory Chemistry

-• Either one year of high school Chemistry, or one college-level introductory course.
+• Either one year of high school Chemistry, or one college-level Chemistry course.

 • Foundations of Biology (also satisfies University Core requirements)